 “Doctors don’t operate on themselves, and good lawyers don’t represent themselves in court,” said USA Cycling-certified coach John Singleton of ProMotion Fitness in Indianapolis.
 “The same goes for cyclists.
-If you want to excel, you need someone with a critical eye who can look at things more objectively than you can yourself.
+If you want to excel, you need an experienced coach with a critical eye who can look at things more objectively than you can yourself.
 You can get bombarded with information and input from anyone and everywhere.”

-When searching the database, check out the coaches’ credentials -- level 1 coaches are more experienced and generally have more knowledge than a level 2 coach, who in turn, is more experienced than a level 3 coach.
+When looking for a cycling coach, check out the coaches’ credentials -- level 1 coaches are more experienced and generally have more knowledge than a level 2 coach, who in turn, is more experienced than a level 3 coach.
 If you’re focused on a type of riding, such as mountain biking or track, it helps if your prospective coach has experience with that specific discipline.

 Location is also a factor.
 Do you need a local coach who can routinely ride with you or watch you race or do you prefer someone who will simply create a personalized training plan and follow up once a week via e-mail?